 - Have photos taken of you with your pets and keep these photos in a safe, readily available place, like a wallet or purse for identification purposes.

 Peggy Adams Animal Rescue League also recommends that pet owners create a pet emergency kit with supplies that are restocked every few months.
-Items include: three-day supply of drinking water and food stored in airtight, waterproof containers; bowls and can opener for food and water; sturdy carrier large enough for the pet to sleep in for a few days; leash and harness for all dogs; bedding; towels; medications for two weeks; vaccination records; first-aid supplies; one-week supply of litter and litter box for cats; cool packs; pet wipes; current photos and description of pets (with owner if possible); waste clean-up supplies; and be sure all animals have several forms of ID on their collar and are micro-chipped.
+Items include: two-week supply of drinking water and food stored in airtight, waterproof containers; bowls and can opener for food and water; sturdy carrier large enough for the pet to sleep in for a few days; leash and harness for all dogs; bedding; towels; medications for two weeks; vaccination records; first-aid supplies; two-week supply of litter and litter box for cats; cool packs; pet wipes; current photos and description of pets (with owner if possible); waste clean-up supplies; and be sure all animals have several forms of ID on their collar and are micro-chipped.

 For a list of pet friendly hurricane shelters in Palm Beach County and to download a hurricane preparedness checklist, please visit www.PeggyAdams.org/HurricanePreparedness